Andrés Pérez (Venezuela, n. 1993)

 photographer & visual artist.

-Andrés Pérez (Venezuela, 1993) is a non-binary photographer and visual artist based in Bogotá, Colombia.
+Andrés Pérez (Venezuela, 1993) is a queer photographer and visual artist based

-They have presented 13 exhibitions between 2022 and 2024 in museums, photography centers and festivals such as Museum für Kunst & Gewerbe (Hamburg), Trastevere Museum (Rome), Preus Museum (Norway), Kranj Foto Fest (Slovenia), Pride Photo (Netherlands), Photo Saint Germain (Paris), Bodily Autonomies Queer Festival (Germany) and the Houston Center of Photography.
+Exhibitions at museums, photography centers and festivals such as Museum für Kunst & Gewerbe (Hamburg), Trastevere Museum (Rome), Preus Museum (Norway), Houston Center of Photography, Kranj Foto Fest (Slovenia), Pride Photo (Netherlands), Exposure+ Photo (Malaysia), Photo Saint Germain (Paris) and Bodily Autonomies Queer Festival (Germany) and other spaces dedicated to photography and contemporary art in the world.

 2024.
 Nominated.
 Magnum Foundation, Counter Histories.